kblomqvist/yasha/README.md

 ## Template variables (variable file)

 Template variables can be defined in a separate template variable file.
-If the variable file is not explicitly given, Yasha will look for it.
-For example, the above command-line call, `yasha foo.jinja`, tries to find `foo.yaml` (or `foo.yml`) from the same folder with the template itself.
+If the file is not explicitly given, Yasha will look for it.
+For example, the command-line call, `yasha foo.jinja`, tries to find the appropriate variable file, e.g. `foo.yaml`, from the same folder with the template itself.
 To explicitly specifying the variable file use `-v` option flag:

 ```bash
 yasha -v foo.yaml foo.jinja
 ```

-Or via environment variable:
+Or give it via environment variable:

 ```bash
 export YASHA_VARIABLES=$HOME/foo.yaml